WSU-kduncan/cicd-3120-Weebs2019/README.md

 - Script performs the following:

-- Stops current container
+- The container is first stopped

-- Removes stopped container
+- It then removes the stopped container

-- Pulls new image from Weebs2019/firstrepo:latest
+- The script then pulls a new image from Weebs2019/firstrepo:latest

-- Runs new container from image
+- Finally it runs new container from image

 ### Webhook task definition file

-- Webhook json file defines the following:
+- Webhook json file defines the following terms and definitions:

 - id: the key to define the trigger

-- execute-command: full path to restart script
+- execute-command: full path to the restart script

 - command-working-directory: working dir

-- response-message: message displayed when quried sucessfully
+- response-message: a message displayed when the script qurried sucessfully

 ### Setting up a webhook on the server

 - Installed and set up the following:

+- docker must be set up first which is done by

 -   sudo apt update

 -   sudo apt install docker.io

+-   now it is time for github

    -   (Set up and created keypairs to link to GitHub)

    -   git clone git@github.com:WSU-kduncan/cicd-3120-Weebs2019.git

 - sudo apt install webhook